DataDog/documentation/content/en/account_management/guide/scim.md

 ### Prerequisites

 Datadog strongly recommends that you use a service account application key when configuring SCIM to avoid any disruption in access.
-For further details, see [Using a service account with SCIM][1].
+For further details, see [using a service account with SCIM][1].

 This documentation assumes your organization manages user identities using an identity provider.